amrllkmn/personal-site/content/posts/_index.md

 ---

 {{< lead >}}
-A collection of the things I've learned throughout my career as a software developer.
+A collection of the things I've learned, from work or my projects.
 {{< /lead >}}

 ---